Weather-related closures, delays for the Brazos Valley

 COVID-19 testing

 COVID-19 testing: Tests scheduled for Bachmann Community Park will be canceled through Thursday.
-The kiosk at St. Teresa's Catholic Church will still be open for appointments.
+Testing at the kiosk at St. Teresa's Catholic Church will reopen Monday.

 Brazos County vaccination hub: The Brazos Center vaccine hub will be closed this week.